amfry/robot_localization/README.md

 ![Converge](documentation/convergence.gif)

+![Flow](https://github.com/amfry/robot_localization/blob/master/documentation/flow.png)

+##### Initialization
+The particle filter initializes n particles in a 5x8 meter rectangle around the map given in the bag file (for our deliverable we used n=300).
+We only perform this completely random distribution step once, and all further particle cloud adjustments are based on the relation of the particles with respect to the bag file data.

+##### Calculating Weights
+The lidar sensor on the robot collects data about the distances to nearest objects in a full 360 degree range.
+The filter picks s scan samples to pare down the scan data so as not to slow down the program drastically (for our deliverable we used s=5).
+This scan data is projected at the position of each particle to estimate the likelihood that a particle is at the robot’s actual location.
+For each particle, this weight calculation begins with the distance from the scan points to the nearest objects in the map frame.
+Lower distance values are preferable, and a case where the scan points are all overlapping objects in the map is the best case scenario.
+Then the distances are converted to actual weight values using a bell curve distribution (e^-d^2.)^3 This bell curve provides a magnified inverse of the distance which is useful because a lower distance should produce a higher weight.
+The final weight is the normalized sum of the  projected scan weights for each particle.

+![Part](https://github.com/amfry/robot_localization/blob/master/documentation/part.png)

+##### Updating Particles
+The weight values are fed into a function that draws random samples from the list of particles.
+Particles with higher weight values are more likely to be chosen, and the function returns the original n number of particles.
+This means that many of the resampled particles will likely be overlapping.
+To account for this, some noise is introduced into the resampled particle cloud.
+This noise prevents the filter from zeroing in on target too aggressively and allows the particle filter some room for correction.
+Once the particles are redistributed, the positions are adjusted according to the motion of the actual robot.
+The direction vector of the robots movement is projected onto each particle, and each particle moves in the appropriate direction and magnitude in it’s own frame of reference.

+##### Estimating Robot Pose
+The robot pose is estimated by taking the average of all the xy positions and headings in the particle cloud.

 ### Design Decisons
 ##### Flexible Particle and Laser Samples
-Our particle filter has some adjustable parameters, like the number of particles and the number of laser scan points used.
-We decided it would be useful to be able to adjust these parameters for debugging purposes, and it's also nice to have some flexibility when using the filter in general.
+Our particle filter has parameters that allow us to consider how varying number of scan points and particles impacts the behavior of the filter.
+This was a helpful tool in debugging to be able to qucikly switch between validating a particle's projected laser scan and how 4 laser scan points taken at even intervals impacted the convergence of the filter.

+### Normal Disribution

 After we measure the distance between each point in the projected laser scan and the nearest object on the map, we use a bell curve function to convert that value to a weight.

-![Flow](https://github.com/amfry/robot_localization/blob/master/documentation/flow.png)

-![Part](https://github.com/amfry/robot_localization/blob/master/documentation/part.png)
+Using

 ### Challenges
 ##### Too Much Convergence ?